HexiDev/Better-auth-Security/README.md

 ### The Reality of Fingerprinting

-Fingerprinting is fundamentally about **absurdity over security**.
+Fingerprinting is fundamentally about **abscurity over security**.
 The goal is not to create an unbreakable system, but to make bypassing your defenses so difficult and time-consuming that attackers give up and move to easier targets.

 Key principles: